 There are many locations you can visit, but we’ve highlighted the easiest to visit.
 The ferry to the mainland is the Charleston Maritime Center, while the UNC Archive was filmed at the Gaillard Auditorium.
 John B. and Sarah pass Washington Square on the way to the real Ben Silver store.

-Dunes West was the site of the outdoor movie, while the observation deck John B. falls from is Palmetto Islands County Park.
+Dunes West was the site of the outdoor movie.
 The Ravenel Bridge is featured in season 2, along with the one-way streets South of Broad.
-The jail where John B is held looks like the old Naval Hospital in North Charleston.
-The repair shop where Pope brought his dad’s truck is the Carolina Country Store near Georgetown.
+The repair shop where Pope brought his dad’s truck is the now-closed Carolina Country Store near Georgetown.

 This post contains affiliate links.